CPHS/OPHS Glossary of Terms

 An organization that collects and maintains contact information from

-individuals who have agreed to join an established subject pool in
+individuals who have agreed to join an established subject pool in order

-order to receive information about available research.
+to receive information about available research.

 Recruitment Database:

-An organization that collects and maintains contact information,
+An organization that collects and maintains contact information, as well

-information about available research.
-The subject pool data may also
+about available research.
+The subject pool data may also be used to determine

-be used to determine eligibility for future invitation to participate
+eligibility for future invitation to participate in research and included

-in research and included in the evaluation of study outcomes.
+in the evaluation of study outcomes.

 Radiation Safety Committee:

-A body of faculty and other radiation experts appointed by the Vice
+A body of faculty and other radiation experts appointed by the Vice Chancellor

-Chancellor for Research (VCR) to establish policies and procedures
+for Research (VCR) to establish policies and procedures for the use of

-for the use of ionizing radiation at UC Berkeley.
-In addition, the
+ionizing radiation at UC Berkeley.
+In addition, the Radiation Safety

-Surveillance activities include the review and approval of radiation-use
+the review and approval of radiation-use applications and the review

-applications and the review of Environment, Health & Safety radiation
+of Environment, Health & Safety radiation safety and radioactive

-safety and radioactive waste related operations.
+waste related operations.
 (See also: RUA - Radiation Use Authorization) For more information, visit Radiation Safety on the EH&S website.

 Regs: